JediVision-Software/jedi-temple/README.md

 # Proofs of Concepts:

-* Apache Camel PoC — integration with Spring, ActiveMQ, RabbitMQ, TCP/HTTP, IMAP/POP3/SMTP, Timer, ElasticSearch
+* Apache Camel — integration with Spring/ActiveMQ, RabbitMQ, TCP/HTTP, IMAP/POP3/SMTP, Timer, ElasticSearch
 * to be continued...